dash-bot/banking-api/README.md

 ## What is this API used for?
-This is one of three microservices that make up Dash, and provides it with a basic bank containing data with customers and sample transactions.
-The service is used, for example, with [conversation-server](https://github.com/dash-bot/conversation-server) for use with Microsoft Cognitive Services' LUIS when customers query it for information regarding their accounts.
+This is one of three microservices that make up Dash, and provides it with a basic bank structure connected to a **PostgreSQL database on AWS RDS**.
+It also contains sample data of customers and sample transactions so that it can be queried against.

+The service is then used, for example, with [conversation-server](https://github.com/dash-bot/conversation-server) for use with **Microsoft Cognitive Services' LUIS** when customers query it for information regarding their accounts.